Fire extinguisher: Installation

 Fire extinguishers are usually fitted in buildings at an easily accessible location, such as against a wall in a high-traffic area.
 They are also often fitted to motor vehicles, watercraft, and aircraft – this is required by law in many jurisdictions, for identified classes of vehicles.
 Under NFPA 10 all commercial vehicles must carry at least one fire extinguisher, with size/UL rating depending on type of vehicle and cargo (i.e., fuel tankers usually must have a 20 lb, while most others can carry a 5 lb).
 The revised NFPA 10 created criteria on the placement of "fast flow extinguishers" in locations such as those storing and transporting pressurized flammable liquids and pressurized flammable gas or areas with possibility of three-dimensional class B hazards are required to have "fast flow extinguishers" as required by NFPA 5.5.1.1.
 Varying classes of competition vehicles require fire extinguishing systems, the simplest requirements being a 1A:10BC hand-held portable extinguisher mounted to the interior of the vehicle.

-The height limit for installation, as determined by the National Fire Protection Association (NFPA), is 60 in for fire extinguishers weighing less than 40 lb.
+The height limit for installation, as determined by the NFPA, is 60 in for fire extinguishers weighing less than 40 lb.
 However, compliance with the Americans with Disabilities Act (ADA) also needs to be followed within the United States.
 The ADA height limit of the fire extinguisher, as measured at the handle, is 48 in.
 Fire extinguisher installations are also limited to protruding no more than 4 inches into the adjacent path of travel.
 The ADA rule states that any object adjacent to a path of travel may not project more than 4 in if the object's bottom leading edge is higher than 27 in.
 The 4-inch protrusion rule was designed to protect people with low-vision and those who are blind.
 The height limit rule of 48 inches is primarily related to access by people with wheelchairs but it is also related to other disabilities as well.
 Prior to 2012, the height limit was 54 in for side-reach by wheelchair-accessible installations.
 Installations made prior to 2012 at the 54-inch height are not required to be changed.

 In New Zealand, the mandatory installation of fire extinguishers in vehicles is limited to self-propelled plant in agriculture and arboriculture, passenger service vehicles with more than 12 seats and vehicles that carry flammable goods.
 NZ Transport Agency recommends that all company vehicles carry a fire extinguisher, including passenger cars.

 Fire extinguishers mounted inside aircraft engines are called extinguishing bottles or fire bottles.